FabLabSG/fablab-docs/FabLabSG_Constitution.md

 ## ARTICLE XIII.
 INTERPRETATION

-1. In the event of any question or matter arising out of any point which is not expressly provided for in the Constitution, the Management Board shall be entitled to determine such question or matter in its discretion, and the Management Board’s decision shall be final and conclusive unless it is reversed at a General Meeting of members.
+1. In the event of any question or matter arising out of any point which is not expressly provided for in the Constitution, the Management Board shall be entitled to determine such question or matter in its discretion, and the Management Board's decision shall be final and conclusive unless it is reversed at a General Meeting of members.

 ## ARTICLE XIV.
 NOTIFICATION OF CHANGE OF ADDRESS